 Believe it or not, the cost of solar energy and the absence of CO2 emissions from solar panels are closely linked.

-In terms of environmental impact, solar energy is a resource that is more optimal than fossil fuels.
-In terms of application reliability, coal and natural gas have the advantage.
+From an environmental standpoint, solar energy is a resource that is more optimal than fossil fuels.
+For application reliability, coal and natural gas have the advantage.

 The best way to compare solar energy with fossil fuels is to compare costs, where solar energy has quickly reached its non-renewable counterparts.